 Psychedelics are associated with increased networking between otherwise disconnected areas of the brain, particularly ancient levels of the brain.
-They also reduce connectivity between areas of the brain that comprise the DMN, thereby suppressing and disabling it.
-This inhibition of the DMN and its normal top-down and thalamic/reticular filtering process produces several profound effects on awareness that result in an altered state of consciousness.
+They also reduce connectivity between areas of the brain that comprise the DMN, thereby disabling it.
+This produces several profound effects on awareness that result in a non-ordinary, altered state of consciousness.

-A common, yet extraordinary, effect on awareness is the inhibition of the ego's habitual, automated filtering of perception.
+An extraordinary effect on awareness is cessation of the ego's habitual filtering of perception so that we undo our automated ways of perceiving the world.
 This is experienced as a more direct state of awareness that "mirrors" sensory stimuli rather than filtering and distorting them.
 We "see" and "hear" rather than think and filter, and we perceive directly instead of interpreting and analyzing.
-The senses and perceptions are described as keener and richer, and the world looks new and vivid.
+The senses and perceptions are described as keener and richer.
+The world looks new and vivid and can be experienced as so perfect that it seems almost unreal.
 There is an intuitive sense of realness and ineffability.
 The voice in our head ceases, acquired beliefs are stripped, and the world is seen with the innocent eye of a child in a state of wonder.
-The horizon of awareness is perceived as greatly expanded, as if a veil was pulled aside, and one is often left with the unmistakable feeling that one has perceived the true essence of things.
+The horizon of awareness is perceived as greatly expanded, as if a veil was pulled aside, and one is often left with the unmistakable feeling that the true essence of things has been perceived.

-Another common and profound effect on awareness is a breakdown of subject-object boundaries as the ego becomes less real or disappears.
-Instead of separating and analyzing objects in terms of use and purpose, the self and objects merge.
-The ego's constructed sense of clock time ceases to exist and awareness profoundly merges with the present.
-Objects are seen for the first time without the distortions of needs, wishes, uses, or purpose, and there is a profound realization that we are more than our ego identity.
-Objects are perceived as a part of a connected, unified whole; inanimate objects are perceived as alive and personal; and, animism, mystery and divinity are perceived in ordinary phenomenon.
+Another profound effect on awareness is a dissolution of subject-object boundaries as the ego becomes less real or disappears.
+Instead of the ego separating and analyzing objects in terms of use and purpose, the self expands and merges with objects.
+Our constructed sense of clock time ceases to exist and awareness profoundly merges with the present.
+A sense of timelessness is often reported in which one feels outside of, or beyond, time and space- or time and space seem infinite.
+Objects are seen for the first time without the ego's distortions of needs, wishes, uses, or purpose, and there is a profound realization that we are more than our ego identity.
+Objects are perceived as a part of a connected, unified whole, and inanimate objects are perceived as alive and personal.
 The ego's anxieties and fears, needs and desires, likes and dislikes, and sense of isolation are replaced with openness, trust, confidence, and feelings of compassion and empathy toward one's self and others.

-Unconscious emotional stimuli, disinhibited from ancient brain systems, also flood conscious awareness.
-By gaining access to unconscious emotional stimuli that have a powerful effect on our physiological reactions to stress and our conscious memories, worries, fears, and conflicts, they can be re-appraised consciously in an accepting, compassionate, ego-free state.
+A final effect is an expansion of awareness to include unconscious emotional stimuli that are disinhibited from ancient brain systems.
+By gaining awareness of unconscious emotional stimuli that have powerful effects on our physiological reactions to stress and our conscious memories, worries, fears, and conflicts, the stimuli can be re-appraised consciously in an accepting, compassionate, ego-free state.
+These unconscious emotional stimuli can involve eternal genetic memories expressed as motifs, ancestral themes, and archetypes: exotic lands, ancient times, kings and queens, chariots, the face of religious figures.